Illustrations by Rozalina Burkova

 Animation by Alex Kuzoian

 Blake Scholl founded Boom Supersonic in 2014.
-Prior to that, Scholl worked at Amazon and Pelago; and co-founded mobile tech start up Kima Labs (later acquired by Groupon).
+Prior to that, he worked at Amazon and Pelago, and co-founded mobile tech startup Kima Labs (acquired by Groupon).
 He started flying in college and earned his private pilot license in 2008 and instrument rating in 2011.
-He has a BS in Computer Science from Carnegie Mellon University.
+He has a BS in computer sience from Carnegie Mellon University.
+Follow him @bscholl

-Anand Giridharadas is a writer and commentator.
+Anand Giridharadas is a writer and commentator, and publisher of The.Ink.
 He is an on-air political analyst for NBC News and MSNBC, and a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.
-His most recent book is Winners Takes All: The Elite Charade of Changing the World.
+His most recent book is Winners Take All: The Elite Charade of Changing the World.
+Follow him @AnandWrites

 We have to be bold.
 We can’t stop because something might go wrong.